NethServer/ns8-mail/README.md

        systemctl --user reload postfix

-Reloading is enough: it both stops rewriting envelope senders and stops the `postsrsd` process itself, right away.
+Reloading is enough: it stops rewriting envelope senders right away.
+The `postsrsd` process itself keeps running regardless (like the Rspamd milter), since nothing in `main.cf` references it anymore.

 To re-enable SRS, remove the `POSTFIX_SRS` line (or set it back to `1`) in `state/environment`, then reload Postfix again: